-- On a prepared cookie sheet I put down tinfoil and a baking rack.
-Lay the wings out then put into a preheated 400 deree oven for 45 minutes.
+- On a prepared cookie sheet, cover with aluminum foil and add a baking rack.
+Lay the wings on the baking rack, then put them into a preheated 400-degree oven for 45 minutes.

 - When chicken is done, melt 4 Tbs of butter.
 Toss to coat the chicken with butter.

 - Serve with blue cheese dressing on the side.
 Enjoy!